 Speaker: David Wheable, Vice President and Principal Consultant, Forrester Research

-Panel: Chris Rydings, CTO, Axios Systems Limited; Andy Kettlety, Service Desk Manager, Somerset County Council; and Stephen Mann, Principal Analyst & Content Director, ITSM Tools
+Panel: Roberto Casetta, Head of Global Sales, Axios Systems Limited; Andy Kettlety, Service Desk Manager, Somerset County Council; and Stephen Mann, Principal Analyst & Content Director, ITSM Tools

 David Wheable, VP & Principal Consultant at Forrester, will discuss the rapidly changing IT landscape and how technology is empowering both employees and customers.
 Shaping how they interact with organisations now and in the future.
 A panel discussion of industry experts will follow.
 They will share their real-life experience touching on the points raised by David but also answering questions from the audience and social channels.

 Key Take Aways

 - The rise of AI & the adoption of a shift left strategy

 - Why Customer Experience within the Service Management matters more than ever

 - How Big Data will influence Service Management delivery in the future